jeb49/AVLtree/part1/README.md

-This is part 1 of the project
+This is part 1 of the project where we had to implement a BST iterativly and recursivly.